 North Vietnam won independence from France in 1954 under the leadership of Ho Chi Minh as hundreds of thousands of Vietnamese died in the process, embittering the population toward Westerners.
 For his part, Ho had a favorable view of the U.S., having lived in Brooklyn and Boston briefly as a young man and having heard Woodrow Wilson speak eloquently, if unsuccessfully, on behalf of self-determination (self-rule) at the Versailles Peace Conference following WWI.
 From Paris, Ho moved to the USSR in the 1920s, where he became a Marxist.
 He was grateful for Western help expelling the Japanese in WWII and even briefly called his troops the Viet-American army.
 Ho based Vietnam’s independence declaration on the U.S. version from 1776, surrounded by OSS agents (precursors to the CIA) in Hanoi while he quoted from Jefferson on the same afternoon that Japan was surrendering to the U.S. to end World War II.
 But President Harry Truman was not enthused about his leftist leanings as Ho guided the communist Việt Minh.

 Rejecting the old justifications for colonialism, FDR told White House reporters that there was no “race of people on Earth fit to serve as masters over their fellow men.”
 Echoing Woodrow Wilson at Versailles, Roosevelt said, “We believe that any nation, no matter how small, has the inherent right to its own nationhood.”
 Churchill definitely didn’t agree but, at the time of the Atlantic Charter, Britain was too weak to dictate the terms of its American alliance.
 France was still old school, too, based on their post-WWII attempts to squash independence in its Algerian and Vietnamese colonies.
 French imperialists argued that, not only would their domestic economy collapse without Indochina, but that colonialism was necessary to maintain their “eternal greatness.”
-They would’ve fit into this turn-of-the-century cartoon in the satirical Judge magazine.
-The Dutch, meanwhile, were struggling to do likewise across the South China Sea, but their East Indies became Indonesia in 1949.
-The U.S., conversely, granted independence to the Philippines in 1916.
+They would’ve fit well into this turn-of-the-century cartoon in satirical Judge magazine.
+The Dutch, too, were struggling squash independence across the South China Sea, but the Dutch East Indies became Indonesia in 1949.
+The U.S., latecomers to the Asian colonial sweepstakes, granted independence to the Philippines in 1916.

 Regarding Indochina in particular, FDR said in 1943 that the country shouldn’t be given back to France after the war, who despite being there for a century had “done absolutely nothing with the place to improve the lot of the people.”
 However, a lot changed over the next decade, namely the onset of the Cold War.
 Under Truman, the U.S. was dedicated to preventing the spread of communism, especially after NSC-68 (1950) declared that they would fight communism anywhere and everywhere on the Eurasian continent.
 What if an emerging country wanted to be both independent and communist?
 Vietnam put America in a bind.
 On one hand, they supported decolonization, had declared as much during WWII, and famously jumpstarted the movement by throwing off the British yoke in 1776.
 On the other hand, they were dedicated to stopping communist expansion.
 The upshot was that the U.S. supported countries gaining their independence from Europeans — ushering out the era depicted in the cartoon above — but not if the new, independent country was a communist dictatorship or even a socialist democracy.
 Vietnam appeared headed for a communist dictatorship.
 Like Korea, Vietnam is contiguous with China, and the U.S. wanted to stop the spread of the “red menace” out of China even if it wasn’t willing to go so far as to overthrow Mao’s government within China itself.
 NSC-68 trumped the Atlantic Charter.